damianhakert/damianhakert.github.io/source/_posts/2016-03-24-sponsorship-update.markdown

 ---
 layout: post
 title: "GitLab Sponsorship Update"
-date: 2016-03-17
+date: 2016-03-24 15:00
 comments: true
 categories: community
-author: Emilyy Kyle
+author: Emily Kyle
 author_twitter: emilylucie
 image_title: '/images/community/love-the-sun-gitlab.jpg'
 ---

 In this post, I'll give you an update of what we've sponsored recently as well as some insight into our priorities as we welcome more requests for sponsorship.

 We’re so delighted with the interest in our [tech diversity sponsorship program][diversity].
 Since we announced the program in early February, we've sponsored a number of great events.